Public Health-Healthcare Leadership

-Students enrolling in the Public Health program are automatically eligible for a 25% tuition scholarship.
+Students enrolling in the Public Health program are automatically eligible for a 25% tuition deduction.

 The purpose of the Public Health program is to prepare leaders in a variety of health care settings.
 Awarding a Bachelor of Health Sciences degree, completion may serve as a terminal degree, or the basis for graduate study in public health, occupational therapy, or other advanced degrees in the health sciences.